TheOdinProject/curriculum/new_org/ruby/oop.md

 ## A Special Summary (again)

+This section should again make sure you've got all you need from the above texts and mini-courses.

 ### Classes

 When you start solving larger problems organization is key.
 You don't want 100 different methods and variables that do overlapping things.
 If you're trying to keep track of data (like a bunch of bad guys in a game you're building), you want to do so in the most organized way possible so you can recycle methods and only need to update that data in one place at a time.